christianwach/civicrm-admin-utilities/readme.txt

 CiviCRM Admin Utilities modifies CiviCRM's behaviour in single site and multisite installs.
 It does a number of useful things:

 * Modifies the styling of the CiviCRM menu to fix a number of issues
+* Fixes the appearance of the WordPress Access Control form
+* Adds a handy CiviCRM Shortcuts menu to the WordPress Admin Bar
 * Allows you to choose which Post Types the CiviCRM shortcode button appears on
 * In WordPress multisite, allows you to hide CiviCRM on sub-sites